-For many of our guests, walking is a highlight of their stay at Wood Farm.
-In our ‘Explore’ section of the website we look at a number of good routes, long distance trails and give links to our favourite paths.
-But the options are endless and even after many years in the area we are still discovering new routes and even new themes!
+The Walks page in our Explore Norfolk section of the website we look at a number of good routes, long distance trails and give links to our favourite paths.

-For those with a keen interest in geology a new series of walks is about to kick off along the coast with renowned local expert Martin Warren.
-Open to anyone over the age of 8 with a sensible degree of fitness, the walks offer a fascinating insight into the rich geological history of this amazing coastline.
+For those with a keen interest in geology a new series of walks with renowned local expert Martin Warren is about to kick off along the coast .
+Open to anyone over the age of eight with a sensible degree of fitness, the walks offer a fascinating insight into the rich geological history of this amazing coastline.
 They start on September 16th, and most are based around West Runton, the site of a famous fossil find – the West Runton elephant.